 - Install and maintain cabling for multiple access to telecommunication services (UEEDV0005)

-For licensees who do not hold an electrical mechanic licence, the upskilling requirement is a Certificate III in Fire Protection Control (UEE31011) and, if the qualification was not completed prior to 1 May 2021, the additional competency unit Inspect and test emergency and exit lighting systems (CPPFES2026A) is to be provided.
+For licensees who do not hold an electrical mechanic licence and have not completed the Certificate III in Fire Protection Control (UEE31011) before 1 May 2021, the additional competency unit of Inspect and test emergency and exit lighting systems (CPPFES2026A) will be required.

 It is important to note that Licensees have until 1 May 2025 to provide documentation to the QBCC that they have completed the Upskilling requirements.